Skip to main content

 Set Alarm

-Using a 13:36 Alarm for Focus Blocks
+Standing Desk Reminders: Using a 13:36 Alarm to Move

 Frequently Asked Questions